 The commission continues its interest in supporting and serving Foster Youth through involvement in the annual Town Hall Meeting for current & former Foster Youth sponsored by Senator Carol Liu and numerous public and private agencies directly involved with the needs and welfare of Foster Youth.
-The commission’s Ad Hoc Committee has helped with the planning and implementation of this community effort to focus on how best to support Foster Youth in navigating the systems of support and assistance.
+Assisted with the planning and implementation of this community effort to focus on how best to support Foster Youth in navigating the systems of support and assistance.

 The Pasadena Youth Council